btdobbs/AI/Project/00/README.md

 Project 0 will cover the following:

-* Instructions on how to set up the right Python version
+- Instructions on how to set up the right Python version
-* Workflow examples
+- Workflow examples
-* A mini-Python tutorial
+- A mini-Python tutorial
-* Project grading: Every project’s release includes its autograder for you to run yourself
+- Project grading: Every project’s release includes its autograder for you to run yourself

 ### Files to Edit and Submit

 You will fill in portions of addition.py , buyLotsOfFruit.py , and shopSmart.py.
 Please do not change the other files in this repository or add new files to your repository.
-Submit project as py file(s) via Moodle.
+Submit project as a zip fo the py file(s) via Moodle.
 The due dates for projects are listed on the syllabus.
 No late project will be accepted without a starfish notice.

 ### Evaluation